andrewfromtver/squid-parser/readme.md

 htpasswd -b /etc/squid/passwords sokolova sokolova
 ```

-You can manage this shell script or setup any othe squid integration to get proxy users list.
+You can manage this shell script or setup any other squid integration to get proxy users list.

 **Usage tips**